dojo/docs/dojox/rpc/Service.rst

 Using a Service
 ===============

-Service, like io.script, works around Dojo's built in `Deferred <dojo/Deferred>`_ system, providing asynchronous communication around a familiar API.
+Service, like io.script, works around Dojo's built in :ref:`Deferred <dojo/Deferred>` system, providing asynchronous communication around a familiar API.
 Once we've created our Service from an SMD, the methods defined in the SMD are available through the return handle provided.

 .. code-block :: javascript